lldap/lldap/docs/architecture.md

 but it's one less potential flaw (especially since the LDAP interface can be restricted to an internal docker-only network while the web app is exposed to the Internet).

+OPAQUE's "passwords" (user-specific blobs of data that can only be used in a zero-knowledge proof that the password is correct) are hashed using Argon2, the state of the art in terms of password storage.
+They are hashed using a secret provided in the configuration (which can be given as environment variable or command line argument as well): this should be kept secret and shouldn't change (it would invalidate all passwords).
+Note that even if it was compromised, the attacker wouldn't be able to decrypt the passwords without running an expensive brute-force search independently for each password.

 ### JWTs and refresh tokens